 About the Author

-Marcus Trelaine has installed, serviced, and lived with residential water treatment systems for over 12 years across three homes on both well and municipal water.
-He holds a WQA Certified Installer credential and has published water quality testing data for over 40 home filtration products.
+Marcus Trelaine has installed, serviced, and lived with residential water treatment systems for over 12 years across three homes .
+He holds a WQA Certified Installer credential and has published water quality testing data for over 40 .

 Key Takeaways

-- Choosing the right fleck 5600sxt review means matching capacity and output ports to your actual devices
+- Choosing the right fleck 5600sxt review means matching the key features to your specific needs and budget

 - Also covers: fleck 48000 grain softener